truenas/documentation/content/SCALE/SCALECLIReference/Filesystem/CLIAcltemplate.md

 {{< include file="/_includes/CLIGuideWIP.md" type="page" >}}

-The `acltemplate` namespace provides the ability to find existing ACL templates (presets in the UI), create new or update exiting templates, or delete a template.
+The `acltemplate` namespace provides the ability to find existing ACL templates, create new or update exiting templates, or delete a template.
+The web UI refers to ACL templates as presets.
 This namesapce does not assign ACL permissions to a dataset.
 The <code>[storage]({{< relref "SCALE/SCALECLIReference/Storage/_index.md" >}})</code> namespace provides access to commands to assign dataset permissions.